SkyKings-Guild/Guides/guides/dojo.md

 ### Game: Test of Discipline
 How To Play: Different types of zombies spawn and you have to hit them with the correct sword depending on what type they are.
-Theres 4 different types of zombies, and more types spawn as you go.
+There's 4 different types of zombies, and more types spawn as you go.
 For every correct zombie you hit you will get 8 points, and if you hit a zombie with the wrong sword you will lose 16 points.

 Strategy: Try stay as close to the middle as possible unless you killed all the zombies there, and if you are going for